Gluon: Color singlet states

-In other words, if one could measure the color of the state, there would be equal probabilities of it being red–antired, blue–antiblue, or green–antigreen.
+If one could measure the color of the state, there would be equal probabilities of it being red–antired, blue–antiblue, or green–antigreen.

-Eight colors
+Eight color states

-There are eight remaining independent color states, which correspond to the "eight types" or "eight colors" of gluons.
-Because states can be mixed together as discussed above, there are many ways of presenting these states, which are known as the "color octet".
-One commonly used list is:
+There are eight remaining independent color states corresponding to the "eight types" or "eight colors" of gluons.
+Since the states can be mixed together, there are multiple ways of presenting these states.
+These are known as the "color octet", and a commonly used list for each is: